Patricia E. Roberts

-Veterans Law; Clinical Legal Education; Special Access to Justice; Education Law; Negotiation; Legal Writing; Practice of Law; Professional Responsibility
+Veterans Law; Clinical Legal Education; Access to Justice and Special Education; Education Law; Negotiation; Legal Writing; Practice of Law; Professional Responsibility

 Representative Professional Activities and Achievements

-Patricia Roberts serves as Vice Dean of the Law School.
-She is also co-director of William & Mary Law School's Lewis B. Puller, Jr. Veterans Benefits Clinic, a clinic she helped to create and support since its inception in 2008.
-As Director of Clinical Programs, she is responsible for managing eight clinics and a center at the law school, five of which are in-house programs started under her leadership.
-Patricia is a Commissioner on the American Bar Association’s (ABA) Veterans Legal Services Initiative, and serves as Chair of their Access to Legal Services subcommittee.
-She is the inaugural Chair of the Board of Directors of the National Law School Veterans Clinic Consortium, and an appointed member of the Association of American Law Schools (AALS) Clinical Legal Education Committee.
-Patricia was elected to the Virginia Law Foundation Fellows Class of 2016, and in 2015 was selected as one of the Influential Women of Virginia by Virginia Lawyers Weekly.
-She also serves as a member of Virginia’s Access to Justice Pro Bono Coordinating Consortium, and is a past Vice Chair of the Military & Veterans Health Law Task Force, Health Law Section of the ABA.
-Patricia is the creator of Military Mondays, a program that provides advice and counsel to veterans in Starbucks’ locations across the country.
-She regularly speaks and writes on veterans’ law and access to justice topics, and provides assistance to other law schools, bar associations and pro bono attorneys and advocates on setting up veterans’ clinics and Military Mondays nationwide.
-Patricia testified before the Department of Veterans Affairs Advisory Committee on Disability Compensation, and has presented before the Ninth Circuit Judicial Conference, the Court of Appeals for Veterans Claims Twelfth Judicial Conference, the American Psychological Association, and numerous clinical and law school conferences focused on veterans issues and access to justice.
-She is a graduate of Phillips Exeter Academy, Randolph-Macon Woman's College and William & Mary Law School; she practiced law for eight years before returning to work at William & Mary in a variety of administrative roles, including Associate Dean, and was appointed to the faculty in 2008.
+Patty Roberts serves as Vice Dean of the Law School, and co-directs William & Mary Law School's Lewis B. Puller, Jr. Veterans Benefits Clinic, a clinic she helped to create and support since its inception in 2008.
+As Director of Clinical Programs, she is responsible for managing nine clinics and a center at the law school, six of which are in-house programs started under her leadership.
+Patricia is past president of the Board of Directors of the National Law School Veterans Clinic Consortium.
+She is a member of the American Bar Foundation Fellows Class of 2017 and the Virginia Law Foundation Fellows Class of 2016.
+She also serves as a member of Virginia’s Access to Justice Pro Bono Coordinating Consortium.
+In 2015 she was selected as one of the Influential Women of Virginia by Virginia Lawyers Weekly.
+She is the creator of Military Mondays, a program that provides advice and counsel to veterans in Starbucks’ locations across the country.
+Patricia regularly speaks and writes on veterans’ law topics, and provides training to attorneys and advocates working pro bono for veterans.
+She is a graduate of Phillips Exeter Academy, Randolph-Macon Woman's College & William & Mary Law School; she practiced law for eight years before returning to work at William & Mary.

 In the News